Welcome to Parque Nacional Los Volcanes

 Active Volcán Izalco is the youngest in the group.
 Its cone began forming in 1770 from a belching hole of sulfuric smoke and today stands 1910m high.
-Izalco erupted throughout the 20th century, spewing smoke, boulders and flames and earning its reputation as 'the lighthouse of the Pacific.'
-Today, this bare, perfect cone stands devoid of life in an otherwise fertile land.
+Izalco erupted throughout the 20th century, spewing smoke, boulders and flames.
+Today this bare, perfect cone stands devoid of life in an otherwise fertile land.

-Without Izalco’s stark drama but 400m higher, Santa Ana (also known as Ilamatepec) is El Salvador’s third highest point.
-Its eruption in October, 2005 triggered landslides that killed two coffee pickers and forced the evacuation of thousands.
-The barren and windy summit affords spectacular views of a steep drop into the crater on one side and Lago Coatepeque on the other.
+Without Izalco’s stark drama but 400m higher, Volcán Santa Ana (also known as Ilamatepec) is El Salvador’s third-highest point.
+Its eruption in October 2005 triggered landslides that killed two coffee pickers and forced the evacuation of thousands.
+The summit affords spectacular views of a steep drop into the crater on one side and Lago de Coatepeque on the other.